The Week in Drag – All hail the queens of season 13 & more!

 Hello, hello, hello!
 Welcome to another news-packed The Week in Drag, with music and more from your favorite queens!
 This week, we welcomed 13 new queens into the RuPaul’s Drag Race family – and they look as amazing in drag as they do out of it.
 With Christmas only a few weeks away, we’re filling your stocking with lots of holiday treats from BenDeLaCreme, Coco Peru, Miz Cracker, Jujubee, Ginger Minj and Nina West.
 We’ve also got laughs from Trixie and Katya and Willam, an epic interview with Dolly Parton and new music from the UK’s own Frock Destroyers.
 We’ve got lots to see and hear, so let’s bring it to the runway!

 Of course, the biggest news of the week is the Ru-veal of the queens of RuPaul’s Drag Race season 13!
-This is truly a season of firsts, with the show’s first queen from Arkansas, the first Dominican queen and Gottmik, the first out trans queen to enter the werk room.
+This is truly a season of firsts, with the show’s first queen from Arkansas, the first Dominican queen and Gottmik, the first out trans man to enter the werk room.
 Along wth Gottmik, the other fierce queens competing for the crown are Denali, Elliott with 2 Ts, Joey Jay, Kahmora Hall, Kandy Muse, Lala Ri, Olivia Lux, Rosé, Symone, Tamisha Iman, Tina Burner and Utica Queen.
 The show was shot during the pandemic, with massive safety precautions in place.
 Said Ru, “Competing safely and fiercely, our 13 queens proved that it takes more than a global pandemic to keep a good queen down.”
 RuPaul’s Drag Race season 13 will premiere on Friday, January 1, 2021 at 8:00 p.m.
 ET/PT on VH1.

 If you think the new queens look amazing in drag, wait until you see what they look like out of drag.
 Oh, Joey Jay and Rosé…